mdn/content/files/en-us/web/css/specificity/index.md

 ### The `:where()` exception

 The specificity-adjustment pseudo-class {{CSSxRef(":where", ":where()")}} always has its specificity replaced with zero, `0-0-0`.
-It enables making CSS selectors very specific in what element is targeted without any increase to specifity.
+It enables making CSS selectors very specific in what element is targeted without any increase to specificity.

 In creating third-party CSS to be used by developers who don't have access to edit your CSS, it's considered a good practice to create CSS with the lowest possible specificity.
 For example, if your theme includes the following CSS: